Advertisement

 EDF Customer Support Fund

-EDF provides support for individuals struggling to manage household energy debt.
-Find out more and apply here.
+EDF provides support for individuals struggling to manage household energy debt through their customer support fund.
+You can apply here.

 This fund could help you pay your current or final E.ON Next energy bills and potentially replace old appliances.
-Find out more on the E.ON website.
+You can apply on E.ON’s website.

 Octopus Octo Assist Fund

-If you’re an Octopus customer, you can access their financial support form here.
+If you’re an Octopus customer, you can access its financial support form on its website.
 It asks you a series of questions about your financial situation.
-They offer a number of support options including access to existing schemes, monetary support from the Octo Assist Fund, or a loan of a thermal imagery camera to find heat leaks at home.
+The company offers a number of support options including access to existing schemes, monetary support from the Octo Assist Fund, or a loan of a thermal imagery camera to find heat leaks at home.

 How to get charitable grants to pay your energy bills